snigle/androidAppTimer/PRIVACY_POLICY.md

 ## 8. Contact Us

-If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact on github.
+If you have any questions or suggestions about this Privacy Policy, do not hesitate to contact us by creating an issue on our [GitHub repository](https://github.com/snigle/apptimer/issues).